mrjackyliang/homebridge-adt-pulse/README.md

 Please bear with me, as the beta version is being actively developed and tested.
 If you see any unusual or annoying bugs, please comment on this [GitHub issue](https://github.com/mrjackyliang/homebridge-adt-pulse/issues/124).

-__HOOBS Users:__ Please do not use the configuration UI as that is currently outdated and being cached by HOOBS.
-I have no control of why that is happening ([GitHub link](https://github.com/hoobs-org/HOOBS/issues/1873)), so you must configure it manually using the sample configuration below.

-Additionally, I am seeing that the developers for HOOBS are stale based on the activity and complaints I see on [Reddit](https://www.reddit.com/r/HOOBS/).
-Support will be "best effort", and official status will be pulled in the meantime.

 [![NPM Package](https://img.shields.io/npm/v/homebridge-adt-pulse?style=flat-square&logo=npm&logoColor=%23ffffff&color=%23b25da6)](https://www.npmjs.com/package/homebridge-adt-pulse)
 [![NPM Downloads](https://img.shields.io/npm/dt/homebridge-adt-pulse?style=flat-square&logo=npm&logoColor=%23ffffff&color=%236688c3)](https://www.npmjs.com/package/homebridge-adt-pulse)
 [![GitHub License](https://img.shields.io/github/license/mrjackyliang/homebridge-adt-pulse?style=flat-square&logo=googledocs&logoColor=%23ffffff&color=%2348a56a)](https://github.com/mrjackyliang/homebridge-adt-pulse/blob/main/LICENSE)